Tanzania Safari Tours & Trips

 Please note that due to exchange rate fluctuations in the US dollar, the local payment amount may be subject to changes.
 This payment will be collected by your tour leader at the Welcome Meeting on day 1 of your escorted tour.
 Our Reservations team can give you more information about the local payment, the cost of which can be found on each tour page.

 How big are the groups on your Tanzania tours?

 On our Tanzania overland camping safaris, the maximum group size is 30, and these tours depart with a minimum of 4 passengers.

 On our Handpicked small group lodge safaris, the group sizes are much smaller, with a maximum group size of 6.
 These Tanzania tours depart with a minimum of two passengers.

-Will I have a tour guide on my Tanzania trip?
+Will I be escorted by a tour guide on my Tanzania trip?

-On our overland camping safaris in Tanzania you will be escorted by a three-person crew comprised of a qualified tour leader who will act as your guide, as well as a driver and cook.
+On our overland African safari tours in Tanzania, you will be escorted by a three-person crew comprised of a qualified tour leader who will act as your guide, as well as a driver and cook.